Akshay-Hegde/PyroCMS-Module-Events-Manager/README.md

  * Select whether the default view "/events_manager" should be the calendar or list
  * On the calendar decide whether to show a list of events on the days or just have the day link to a page that displays the event.
  * Enable/Disable registrations
- * This is cool for designers: set your custom calendar or list layout *__Goodies__
+ * This is cool for designers, set your custom calendar or list layout
+* __Goodies__
  * Plugin with 2 methods
  * Widget for displaying upcoming events
+ * Events are index for searching in admin panel or the visitor's side

 ### Designers

 #### Views

 This module is built so the layouts can be easily overloaded without having to alter the core views.
 In your theme, create a folder called "events_manager" inside your "views" folder.
-Then copy the "front" folder from the module's view folder to your newly created folders.
+Then copy the "front" folder from the module's view folder to your newly created folder.

 #### Plugin

 The plugin has 2 simple methods.
 One to help display a timespan and the other allows you to display a list of events.
-I'll have more documentation in the future but the basic usage is {{ events_manager:events limit="5" show_past="no" where="`private`='yes'" }} ... add your markup and vars {{ /events_manager:events }}.
+I'll have more documentation in the future but the basic usage is {{ events_manager:events limit="5" show_past="no" where="\`private\`='yes'" }} ... add your markup and vars {{ /events_manager:events }}.

 ### Support